This page is updated monthly to include critical updates associated with federal funding.

 Updated Facilities and Administrative (F&A) Rate

 The University of Oregon’s fringe benefit rates have been finalized for FY25 and we have received an updated F&A rate agreement to reflect these rates.
-Once this is signed by UO and the US Department of Health and Human Services, the updated rate will be posted on the F&A rates webpage.
+Updated rates are posted on the F&A rates webpage.

 Malign Foreign Talent Recruitment Program Compliance